chengchangwu/link-o/README.md

 I tried rust-link-lib=foo.
 It only works for libraries that begin with lib and end with .so or .a.

 I tried rust-link-arg=foo.o and rust-link-lib=bar.
-It puts foo.o after -lbar, which results in an undefined symbol error.
+It puts foo.o after -lbar, which results in an undefined reference error.

 Compile the C .o and .so files,